newtheatre/website/_content/get-involved.md

 </div>
 </div>

 Being part of the tech team is super rewarding, and you get to be involved with as many productions as you want.
-You will be working with directors, actors and set designers to create a spectacular production with lots of fun along the way.
+You will be working with directors, actors, and set designers to create a spectacular production with lots of fun along the way.

 <div class="row">
   <div class="col-md-6" markdown="1">

 ## Technical Director

-The Technical Director (TD) oversees all the technical aspects of a show, such as rigging, focusing and organising.
+The Technical Director (TD) oversees all the technical aspects of a show, such as rigging, focusing, and organising.
 They run the technical rehearsals and are often found shouting "Stop!" just before a climactic moment.

 The TD is responsible for making sure all of the tech things get done on time, as well as for 'calling the show' (following the script and cueing any operators to fire cues, or stage managers to move set).
 ![The rig of '1984']({{ site.baseurl }}/images/1984_rig.jpg)